“A daring cellist with intense and flamboyant playing.” - Le Soir

 Choi made her debut with Camerata Salzburg performing Haydn’s Cello Concerto no.1 at the age of twelve.
 She has performed with numerous orchestras such as Kremerata Baltica Orchestra, Frankfurt Opera and Museum Orchestra, Barcelona Chamber Orchestra and Krakow Philharmonic Orchestra.
 She was invited to play at renowned music festivals, among them are the Amsterdam Cello Biennale, Kronberg Cello Festival, City of London Festival and Prades Pablo Casals Festival.

 As a chamber musician, she has performed with musicians such as Sir András Schiff, Gidon Kremer, Christian Tetzlaff, Kim Kashkashian, Jörg Widmann and Mitsuko Uchida.

-She received her Bachelor's and Master's degrees at the Kronberg Academy in Germany under the tutelage of Prof. Frans Helmerson.
+She attended the Purcell School in the UK and received her Bachelor's and Master's degrees at the Kronberg Academy in Germany under the tutelage of Prof. Frans Helmerson.
 Later on she completed the professional studies programme in Kronberg, in class of Prof. Wolfgang Emanuel Schmidt.
-In 2017 she became a faculty member at the Emanuel Feuermann Conservatory of Kronberg Academy.